 There are a few red flags that pet owners need to pay attention to:

 - Broken fencing

 When visiting a kennel, keep an eye out for any of these red flags.
 A collar may seem like a perfectly reasonable thing for a dog to have, but the strangulation risks really aren’t worth it.

-There is no fool-proof way to board a pet over the holidays.
+There is no fool-proof way to board a pet over the holidays when you can’t bring them on a road trip.
 Pet owners are going to feel some degree of guilt and the pet is going to feel some degree of fear.
 However, these tips can make it easier to find a facility that works for both of you.